How to Get ChatGPT to Recommend Your Business (Act Now or Pay 10X Later)

 • FAQs: Think of them as a cheat sheet; they give quick and clear answers to the exact questions your customers ask.

-• Videos: Short and sweet (1–2 minutes).
-Add transcripts so AI can “read along.”
+• Videos: Short embedded YouTube videos (1–2 minutes).
+Add transcripts so AI can "read along."

 • Tables & comparisons: Pricing, warranties, timelines; lay it out like a restaurant menu that AI can scan at a glance.

 In digital marketing, freshness is a must.
-ChatGPT favors content that’s 26% newer than Google usually does.
+AI engines like ChatGPT favor content that's 26% newer than Google usually does.
 Perplexity pulls half its sources from the past 7 months.
 So keep it fresh, and AI will notice.

 The Time Is Now — Dominate AI Search or Fall Behind